ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 2. [The Docker Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) \
    Adds syntax highlighting, commands, hover tips, and linting for docker related files.

-## Go Modules in Mono Repos
+## Go Modules

-Our repo has two folders, one for the client side; the other for the api.
-When using Go modules, VSCode seems to complain when our api is not the project root.
+When using Go modules in a mono repo, VSCode seems to complain when our api is not the project root.
 Right click below the project tree in the sidebar region to fix this.

 Click on "Add Folder To Workspace" and select the `api` folder.